Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

 Capital gains tax for foreign property owners (Australia)

 The capital gains tax rules tax property owners on the increase in value of an asset they own in Australia.
 This applies to foreign residents as well as Australian residents.
-In fact, the tax rules are more harsh for foreign residents.
+In fact, the tax rules are harsher for foreign residents.

 A capital gain is equal to the capital proceeds (the sale price) minus the cost base (the purchase price plus purchase and sale costs among other things).